praveingk/serverless-relay/README.md

 However, when two transient jobs/functions running in serverless need to contact each other over a tcp connection, there is no generic way of doing this assuming the functions do not have/want to expose publicly reachable endpoints.
 This problem is currently not solved by Clusterlink, since it requires the GW to initiate a connection with one of the functions, which requires at least one of the functions to have a reachable endpoint accepting connections.

-# How does cluster-relay solve this?
+# How does serverless-relay solve this?

 The serverless-relay runs as a separate process within a gateway VM for each function/job.

 It does the following:
 1) Bind and listen to a specific port, for the job/function to connect and send messages to the remote service.
 The remote service is already discovered by the gateway.
-2) The relay at one end accepts connection from a client function (egress), and other end accepts/initiates connection to the gateway (ingress).
+2) The relay at one end accepts connection from a func1, and other end accepts connection from func2.
+Ideally it should validate the func1 & func2 using their certificates.
-3) If a relay gets a connection from the gateway(ingress), it checks if there are no existing gateway connections, and then accepts it.
-It queues the messages in an ingress queue until client initiates a connection.
-4) When the relay gets a connection from the client function (egress), it checks if there are no existing client connection, and then accepts it.
-It drains the ingress queue which contains the buffered messages, then dispatches messages from the gateway connection to the client.
-5) In the previous step, if there is no existing gateway connection existing, it connects to the target remote service of the gateway, and dispatches the client messages to the gateway connection.
-6) When a connection is tore-down from the client, it destroys the connections.
+3) When both funcs connect to the relay, an end-to-end connection is established, and funcs upgrade the connection to mTLS, and communicate with each other.

 ![](serverless-relay.png)
 # Steps to run serverless-relay

    make build

-   ./bin/srelay start --port <portnum> --target <ip:port / service name>
+   ./bin/srelay start --port <portnum> --target <ip:port / func name>

    Refer to [tests/README.md](tests/README.md) for an end-to-end example with old CLI, and [tests/README-newgw.md](tests/README-newgw.md) for integration with latest gateway CLI

+## TODO
+1) Move relay configuration to separate API, e.g. specify addRoute(func1, func2), and deleteRoute(func1,func2).